linode/linode-cli/docs/general/guides/04-output.rst

     linode-cli linodes list --json --all

-While the :code:`--all` is optional, you probably want to see all output fields in your JSON output.
+While the ``--all`` is optional, you probably want to see all output fields in your JSON output.
 If you want your JSON pretty-printed, we can do that too::

     linode-cli linodes list --json --pretty --all